IBM/ubiquity-k8s/README.md

          mkdir ~/.kube
          cp /etc/kubernetes/admin.conf ~/.kube/config
      ```
-  * Opening TCP ports to Ubiquity server
+  * Opening TCP ports to Ubiquity server:

     Ubiquity server listens on TCP port (by default 9999) to receive the Provisioner requests, such as creating a new volume.
 Verify that the node can access this Ubiquity server port.